Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - The Mountaineers have an against the spread record of 6-4 in their 10 games when favored by 3 points or more so far this season.

-- When Appalachian State scores more than 28.7 points, it is 7-2 against the spread and 9-0 overall.
+- Appalachian State is 7-2 against the spread and 9-0 overall this season when the team puts up more than 28.7 points.

-- In games that Appalachian State totals more than 422.5 yards, the team is 6-2 against the spread and 8-0 overall.
+- When Appalachian State picks up more than 422.5 yards, the team is 6-2 against the spread and 8-0 overall.

-- This year, the Mountaineers have 21 turnovers, six fewer than the Hilltoppers have takeaways (27).
+- The Mountaineers have turned the ball over 21 times this season, six fewer than the Hilltoppers have forced (27).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.